 The Allegro RED contains a microwave range [convention feature, optional] (Figure 4-4).
-All microwave in the Owner's Information Package.
+All microwave ranges operate on 120-volt AC electrical power, supplied either by the external electrical hookup or by the onboard electrical generator in the motor home.